vinaydhegde/testdriven-site/_posts/2017-09-18-01-part6-eval-service.markdown

 ---

-In the next few lessons we'll spin up a new microservice that is responsible for keeping track of user scores.
+In the next few lessons we'll spin up a new microservice that is responsible for maintaining exercises and keeping track of user scores.

 Start by cloning down the repo containing the project boilerplate: